Resource war: Conflict resources

 Conflict resources are natural resources extracted in a conflict zone and sold to perpetuate the fighting.
 There is both statistical and anecdotal evidence that the presence of precious commodities can prolong conflicts (a "resource curse").
 An unfortunate irony is that many countries rich in minerals are impoverished in terms of their capacity for governance.
 Conflict, corruption and bribery may be seen as the typical costs of doing business.
 The extraction and sale of blood diamonds, also known as "conflict diamonds", is a better-known phenomenon which occurs under virtually identical conditions.
-Also petroleum can be a conflict resource; ISIS used oil revenue to finance its military and terrorist activities.
+Petroleum can also be a conflict resource.
 Other commodities are also involved in financing conflict.
-Apart from timber, wildlife, and oil Unruh describes how housing, land and property rights are transacted and used to fund armed conflict.

 History

-The concept of 'conflict resource', or 'conflict commodity' emerged in the late 1990s, initially in relation to the 'blood diamonds' that were financing rebellions in Angola and Sierra Leone.
-Then 'conflict timber' financed hostilities in Cambodia and Liberia.
+The concept of "conflict resource", or "conflict commodity" emerged in the late 1990s, initially in relation to the "blood diamonds" that were financing rebellions in Angola and Sierra Leone.
+Then "conflict timber" financed hostilities in Cambodia and Liberia.

 Conventions

 The concept was first officially discussed by the UN General Assembly in the context of 'conflict diamonds': The UN Security Council has since referred to conflict resources in several resolutions, particularly resolutions 1533 and I698.97.

-Global Witness has called for an international standardized definition to facilitate a more systematic application of UN resolutions, the prevention of complicity in abuses during hostilities by commercial entities exploiting or trading in conflict resources, and the prosecution of war profiteers suspected of supporting or abetting war criminals."

 Since 1996 the Bonn International Center for Conversion has tracked resource governance and conflict intensity by country.
-Aside from fossil fuels, metals, diamonds, and timber it tracks the governance of other primary goods that might fund conflicts, including: poppy seeds and talc (Afghanistan), rubber (Côte d'Ivoire), cotton (Zambia), and cocoa (Indonesia).
+Aside from fossil fuels, metals, diamonds, and timber it tracks the governance of other primary goods that might fund conflicts, including: poppy seeds and talc (Afghanistan), rubber (Ivory Coast), cotton (Zambia), and cocoa (Indonesia).